How to Neutralize Muriatic Acid: The Useful Tips

 1. Using Sodium Bicarbonate (Baking Soda)

-Many people often ask, ‘what is muriatic acid used for’.
-The acid works well in cleaning up the hard stain and permanent flaws on many surfaces, including metal.
+Many people often ask, ‘What is muriatic acid used for’.
+The acid works well in cleaning up hard stains and permanent flaws on many surfaces, including metal.
 Just like any stains, baking soda can be used to neutralize the acid for sure.

-Use diluted baking soda or sprinkles baking soda on the metal surface and let it sit for a few minutes before raising them.
+Use diluted baking soda or sprinkle it on the metal surface and let it sit for a few minutes before raising it.

 2. Using Nitric Acid